 Angela Yang Ying is a Chinese actress and singer better known by her screen name Angelababy.
 Sometimes referred to as the Kim Kardashian of China, she and leading actor Huang Xiaoming held a $30 million lavish ceremony in Shanghai, 5 months after they offically wed in private.

 She wore a custom full length haute couture dress by Dior with a 10 foot long train which took five months and hundreds of feet of satin organza and tulle to create.

 After presenting Angela with a 6 caret Chaumet diamond ring estimated to be worth more than $1.5 million, the ever charming Huang performed a staged rendition of her favorite new song - Big Bang's Fantastic Baby.

-The wedding cake which took more than a month to create, was 2.5 metres high and fashioned to look like a carousel.
+The cake which took more than a month to create, was 2.5 metres high and fashioned to look like a carousel.

-Approximately 2,000 guests attended the wedding.
+Approximately 2,000 guests attended the ceremony.

 Angela and Huang